gap gap gap gap

 "Sexy, gutsy, bluesy and beautiful."

-Late spring will see Christine Tobin embark on a fourteen date UK tour to coincide with her new album.
-The seventh release from this great Irish singer promises to be her best yet - ‘Secret Life of a Girl' sees Tobin weave tales of childhood innocence into those of multicultural London, refracted through a fascinating prism of characters.
+The seventh release from this great Irish singer has received lavish critical praise, many critics claiming it as her best yet - ‘Secret Life of a Girl' sees Tobin weave tales of childhood innocence into those of multicultural London, refracted through a fascinating prism of characters.
 Her part fantasy, part biographical album tells of journeys from tough urban landscapes to seaside retreats, of tree houses, pebbly beaches and noble steeds.

 Says Tobin: “The idea of ‘the journey', both in the physical world and in the transformation from youth to maturity, is the theme expressed in my songs through stories of different female characters.
 Camille is the carefree ten-year old girl who lives happily in a world where the lines between reality and fantasy blur.
 ‘Secret Life of a Girl' is about the trials, treasures and thrills found on the brink of change.
 Whilst in contrast ‘Corner Of An Eye' is inspired by the short stories of Annie Proulx, rocking horses and the notion that the horse symbolises all that is good and true in human nature.”